-The book will be called “A Guide to Better Movement.”
-(Or something like that.)
+The book will be called "A Guide to Better Movement: Brain-Based Strategies to Move Better and Feel Better."

-Hopefully I’ll be done with this by the Fall.
+Hopefully I'll be done with this by the March 2014.
 Until then, I will definitely continue to post, possibly even with some previews of the book, but with a little less frequency.